valleyofdoom/PC-Tuning/README.md

 ## 11.33.
 Configuring Applications

-- Install any programs and applications applications that you use (including games) to prepare us for the next steps
+- Install any programs and applications that you use (including games) to prepare us for the next steps

 - If applicable, favour portable editions of programs as installers tend to leave bloatware behind even after uninstalling them however, this can be circumvented by using programs such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller)